Catherine Walker (fashion designer): Notable clients

-Lady Gabriella Kingston

-Lady Gabriella Kingston is often seen wearing Catherine Walker to most of the official Royal events.

-Lady Frederick Windsor

-Also knows as Sophie Winkleman, she has worn Catherine Walker to Princess Eugenie's wedding in 2018.
-Wimbledon is one of the occasions where Sophie turns to Catherine Walker for her outfits also.

-Sophie, Countess of Wessex

-Sophie has been wearing Catherine Walker garments to some official Royal events.

-Marie Chevallier

-Marie Chevallier - wife of Louis Robert Paul Ducruet (son of Princess Stéphanie of Monaco and Daniel Ducruet), has chosen a Catherine Walker coatdress to attend a mass at Monaco Cathedral during the celebrations marking Monaco's National Day in Monaco, on November 19, 2019.
+Marie Chevallier – wife of Louis Robert Paul Ducruet (son of Princess Stéphanie of Monaco and Daniel Ducruet), has chosen a Catherine Walker coatdress to attend a Catholic Mass at the Monaco Cathedral during the celebrations marking Monaco's National Day in Monaco, on 19 November 2019.

-Dame Judith Olivia Dench

-Judi Dench has worn a bespoke Catherine Walker piece for British Vogue -Ask a legend interview 2020.
+Judi Dench has worn a bespoke Catherine Walker piece for British Vogue -Ask a legend interview in 2020.

 J.K.
-Rowling

-J.K.
-Rowling has worn Paddington coatdress to receive Companion of Honour in 2017.
+Rowling wore a Paddington coat dress to receive her insignia as a Member of the Order of the Companions of Honour in 2017.